-Ewing's community and economic development strategy involves building on our strengths to promote existing industries, retention of jobs, and to recruit new industries and jobs to the community.
-The principal strategy is directed at maintaining a good quality of life for our citizens and a strong workforce; developing community resources; attracting new capital investment; broadening the community's tax base; and ensuring economic stability and viability for the Ewing area.
+O'Neill's community and economic development strategy involves building on our strengths to promote existing industries and the retention of jobs and to recruit new industries and jobs to the community.
+The principal strategy is directed at maintaining a good quality of life for our citizens and a strong workforce; developing community resources; attracting new capital investment; broadening the community's tax base; and ensuring economic stability and viability for the O'Neill area.

-Economic diversification will continue to be a critical priority for Ewing's economic development program.
+Economic diversification will continue to be a critical priority for O'Neill's economic development program.
 Diversification will be strengthened by the development of expanding existing businesses, development of new businesses and the recruitment of new businesses.
-A small business and microenterprise development program can establish the Village as a nurturing environment for small business and microenterprise and as a center for economic opportunity.
-This atmosphere, in turn, can encourage people with skills and ideas to move or return to Ewing to make a start in business.
+A small business and microenterprise development program can establish the city as a nurturing environment for small business and microenterprise and as a center for economic opportunity.
+This atmosphere, in turn, can encourage people with skills and ideas to move or return to O'Neill to make a start in business.

-In addition to recruitment, the Village can create job opportunities by helping existing businesses in the Village to expand their markets and compete more successfully.
-The successful marketing of Ewing as a center for opportunity is important to the Village's effort to expand its labor force and attract new residents.
+In addition to recruitment, the city can create job opportunities by helping existing businesses in the city to expand their markets and compete more successfully.
+The successful marketing of O'Neill as a center for opportunity is important to the city's effort to expand its labor force and attract new residents.

-The Village of Ewing recognizes that the attraction of new business and industry to a community, or the expansion of existing business or industry, takes place in a very competitive marketplace.
-In order to keep Ewing, Nebraska as competitive as possible in that marketplace the community will strive to use all financial and human resources available in a partnership using federal, state, municipal, and private sources.
+The City of O'Neill recognizes that the attraction of new business and industry to a community, or the expansion of existing business or industry, takes place in a very competitive marketplace.
+In order to keep O'Neill, Nebraska as a competitive as possible in that marketplace the community will strive to use all financial and human resources available in a partnership using federal, state, municipal, and private sources.